• Skip to primary navigation

 Search posts

 You are here: Home / iPhone / Ringer or Volume Icon Keeps Appearing On iPhone?
-How-To Fix
+How to Fix

 Ringer or Volume Icon Keeps Appearing On iPhone?
-How-To Fix
+How to Fix

-By Elizabeth Jones 5 comments Last updated September 19, 2018
+By Elizabeth Jones 5 comments Last updated February 21, 2024

 Contents